furrygoober/unixgraphit/README.md

 # Unixgraphit
 ###### Quick and dirty graphing of text based data.

-I am primarily a UNIX system admin, with some questionably scripting skills.
+I am primarily a UNIX system admin, with some questionable scripting skills.
 The main goals for writing this script were to learn, have fun, and help troubleshoot issues at work.
 Hopefully a few other people out there may find this script useful.